 Indeed, another common reaction of white fragility is to claim that one is “not feeling safe.”
 Can such persons imagine how black people – who fear that they could be killed by police for no reason any day – feel when a white person, in a simple, rational, even academic conversation, claims to not feel safe in their presence?

 DiAngelo makes it clear what’s happening: the white person’s sense of racial equilibrium has been disturbed, not any objective sense of their safety.
-That person is feeling uncomfortable, a natural response to the disturbance.
-But it is an aspect of her white privilege that she never really needs to distinguish between comfort and safety.
-African Americans have had to do precisely that, all day long, every day, for four hundred years.
+That person is feeling uncomfortable, a natural response to the disturbance, rather than unsafe.
+But it is characteristict of her white privilege that she never really needs to distinguish between comfort and safety.
+Almost all African Americans have had to do precisely that, all day long, every day, for four hundred years.

 On the broader social and mythological levels, the same dynamic is happening, but with far more tragic implications.
-As I wrote (Hands up, Don’t Shoot: The Sacrifice of American Dionysus, Blogs 101-105), when the unstable mythic narratives sustaining a culture begin to break down, elements within that culture will search for scapegoats to sacrifice.
+As I wrote (Hands up, Don’t Shoot: The Sacrifice of American Dionysus), when the unstable mythic narratives sustaining a culture begin to break down, elements within that culture will search for scapegoats to sacrifice.

 The myth of American Innocence is in another period when great tears in its fabric are becoming clear to larger and larger numbers of us.
 How does our culture respond?
 By identifying – and sacrificing – the appropriate scapegoats.
-And no matter how or for how long our society has changed, out primary scapegoat has remained the black man.
-And our primary method of restoring our comfort – let’s call it mythological equilibrium – is to sacrifice him.
+And no matter how or for how long our society has changed, white America’s primary scapegoat has remained the black man.
+And our primary method of restoring our comfort and our sense of personal and cultural innocence – let’s call it mythological equilibrium – is to sacrifice him.

 Most of these cops are not bad people either, except in the sense that we all have both good and evil within us.
-But they work in – and for – a system that was designed long ago, deliberately, to bring out the worst in them, indeed to reward it.
+But they work in – and for – a system that was designed long ago, deliberately, to bring out the worst in them, indeed to reward it and to make it almost impossible to not become a “bastard cop.”
+As such, they have a special kind of privilege: to patrol the coop and bring down merciless vengeance upon those who would aspire to join the flock.

 The old story of who we are as Americans no longer works.
 Almost everyone knows this.
 But the new story has not made itself clear to us yet.
 And until it does – that is, until we imagine it – the older chickens of our mad society will continue to do what they feel they have to do in order to restore that evil, racial equilibrium.
 And many liberals will continue to deny their privilege so as to feel comfortable again.
 But the newer chickens are already in the coop.